httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 means to increase confidence that the certificate is legitimate.

-As noted in the Security Considerations of [I-D.ietf-tls-exported-authenticator], it difficult to formally prove that an endpoint is jointly authoritative over multiple certificates, rather than individually authoritative on each certificate.
+As noted in the Security Considerations of [I-D.ietf-tls-exported-authenticator], it is difficult to formally prove that an endpoint is jointly authoritative over multiple certificates, rather than individually authoritative on each certificate.
 As a result, clients MUST NOT assume that because one origin was previously colocated with another, those